bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 ### Miscellaneous checks and restrictions

 Many checks were added, some of these restrictions may be lifted later.
-<strong>Type parameter declarations</strong>.
+**Type parameter declarations**.
 We decided to restrict the syntax of type parameter declarations so that all such declarations are consistent, so

 * fun foo<T>() is deprecated in favor of fun <T> foo():
 * All constraints on type parameters should occur either in “where” or inside “<…>”: